3mdeb/news-and-ideas/blog/content/post/2020-02-05-meta-pcengines-xen.md

 Once you have booted the dom0 on your apu2 platform, it is time to launch a VM guest.
-At first write the config file, where you will set up the guest domain optins.
-Here is the example:
+At first write the config file, where you will set up the guest domain options.
+Here is an example:

 ```
 name = "ndvm"